-If a student is eligible for a post-withdrawal disbursement of Pell Grant or SEOG, the grant money will be disbursed directly to the student's account at the College within forty-five (45) days of determination of the student's withdrawal or graduation date.
+If a student is eligible for a post-withdrawal disbursement of Pell Grant and SEOG, the grant money will be disbursed directly to the student's account at the College within forty-five (45) days of the student's withdrawal or graduation date.

-If a student is eligible for a disbursement of loan funds (different from Pell Grant), the College will send the student written notification within thirty (30) days of the student's withdrawal or graduation date indicating the type and amount of the eligible disbursement.
-If the student accepts the post-withdrawal disbursement, they must give the College either a verbal or written approval within forty-five (45) days of the student's withdrawal or graduation date.
-If the student accepts the eligible loan funds, they will be disbursed to the account.
-After institutional charges are paid, if excess funds remain the excess funds will be disbursed to the student within fourteen (14) days of the credit balance occurring on the student's account.
+If a student is eligible for a disbursement of loan funds (different from Pell Grant), the College will send the student a written notice within thirty (30) days of the student's withdrawal or graduation date indicating the type and amount of the eligible disbursement.
+The student will have 14 days to respond regarding whether they want to accept or decline the post withdraw loan and how much.
+If the student would like the post-withdrawal disbursement applied to their account, they must give the College either a verbal or written approval within forty-five (45) days of the student's withdrawal or graduation date.
+Once the student has given their approval, the eligible loan funds will be disbursed to the account.
+After outstanding institutional charges are paid and if excess funds remain, the excess funds will be provided to the student within fourteen (14) days of the credit balance occurring on the student's account.
+If the student does not respond to the school, the loan funds will not be disbursed.